 Wood fired pizza

-This may be the only steak house in town, but this is also one of the best places for wood fired pizza.
+This may not be the only steak house in town, but it is also one of the best places for wood fired pizza.
 The perfectly flamed pizza can be found on Main Street, and they have outdoor dining with a nice view.
 They also wood fire seafood.
 Pair your entree with one of their world class wines.
 The selection is robust.

 A local butcher and delicious cocktails